sergkhit/rsschool-devops-course-tasks/README.md

 kubectl get pods -n jenkins
 ```
 **Access Jenkins:**
-   we should be able to access Jenkins via the public IP of our master node - you may see it in output.
+We should be able to access Jenkins via the public IP of our master node - you may see it in output.

 Open a web browser and navigate to http://<master_node_public_ip>:32000.
 You should see the Jenkins setup wizard.